 Crack!
-The shell breaks and the top comes off.
+The shell breaks, and the top comes off.
 Gooey, the yolk drips down the side.
 This is a soft-boiled egg.

-I'm not sure if soft boiled eggs are as popular now as when I was a kid growing up in the 60’s but I sure have great memories of slicing off the tops and dipping my sliced piece of toast into the oozing yellow yolk seasoned with salt and pepper.
+I'm not sure if soft-boiled eggs are as popular now as when I was a kid growing up in the 60s, but I have great memories of slicing off the tops and dipping my slice of toast into the oozing yellow yolk seasoned with salt and pepper.

-We would go out in the morning and with the risk of getting pecked by some roosting hen, reach under and grab any fresh eggs she may be sitting on.
-Then for breakfast we had our choice of how we liked our eggs but I'm sure I asked for soft boiled most of the time.
+We would go out in the morning and, with the risk of getting pecked by some roosting hen, reach under and grab any fresh eggs she may be sitting on.
+Then for breakfast, we had our choice of how we liked our eggs, but I'm sure I asked for soft-boiled most of the time.

-When we were really small and not that good with knives, she would cut the tops off for us but as we got older, she trusted us to slice those tops off ourselves.
-There was always a discussion on how much of the top to remove.
+When we were small and not that good with knives, she would cut the tops off for us, but as we got older, she trusted us to slice those tops off ourselves.
+But, of course, there was always a discussion on how much of the top to remove.

-It disappeared from history for a while until it comes back in Medieval France as a delicacy because of digestibility.
+It disappeared from history for a while until it came back in Medieval France as a delicacy because of its digestibility.
 Today, in modern times, it is an easy breakfast that can be done quickly that is still good.
-With a little practice anyone can do it.
+With a bit of practice, anyone can do it.

 Perfectly Cooked Soft Boiled Eggs

 I'm not sure if my mom used an egg timer; they were popular back in the day.
 I think we owned an hourglass version you would flip over.
 The egg was done when all the sand was gone.
 When I asked my brother about his experiences, he said they were always different.